-- 1. Members wishing to participate in the livestock auction will need to enroll within the FairEntry system no later than July 8th. - 2.
+- 1. Members wishing to participate in the livestock auction will need to enroll within the FairEntry system no later than July 7th. - 2.
 Auction member must have a photo taken with their animal on their show day.
 If you do not get your photo taken, you will NOT be able to sell the animal in the auction.
 Horse and Pony members will take their auction photos One hour BEFORE the Pleasure Horse show on Sunday.
 All other livestock will take their Auction photos after their livestock show. - 3.
-The Pike County 4-H Livestock Auction is scheduled for Friday, July 26th at 6pm/EST. - 4.
+The Pike County 4-H Livestock Auction is scheduled for Thursday, July 24th at 6pm/EST. - 4.
 Complimentary meal tickets will be provided to auction buyers. - 5.
 An animal purchaser pays a premium for the animal. - 6.
 Auction will be randomly assigned outside of Grand and Reserve Grand Champions.
 See rule #14. - 7.
 All 4-H members are expected to show their own animals during the Livestock Auction.
 Substitutions must be pre-approved.
 If a substitution is requested, a letter explaining the reason for the substitution must be filed with the Extension office by Friday, July 12th. - 8.
-Each 4-H Livestock member may sell a maximum of one animal per species with a maximum of two animals sold per member. - 9.
+Each 4-H Livestock member may sell a maximum of one animal. - 9.
 Dress Code is strictly enforced during the Auction.
 See "Pike County 4-H Livestock Dress Code". - 10.
 An animal may go through auction only once; that same animal may never go through auction again.
 Horse & Pony and Llamas/Alpacas project animals are the only exception to this rule.
 Other exceptions may be considered by means of a written request to the Livestock Committee prior to July 12th. - 11.
 Animals entered in the Indiana State Fair MAY NOT sell in the auction nor may a ribbon or token be sold in place of the animal. - 12.
 Animals do not have to be entered into the auction at the conclusion of the Fair.

-Live ivestock Auction Species Sales Order: Year 1 st 2 nd $3^{rd}$ 4 th 5 th 6 th $7^{\rm th}$ 8 th 2024 Sheep Rabbit Horse Swine Poultry Beef & Dairy Alpaca & Llama Goat 2025 Rabbit Horse Swine Poultry Beef & Dairy Alpaca & Llama Goat Sheep 2026 Horse Swine Poultry Beef & Dairy Alpaca & Llama Goat Sheep Rabbit 202 7 Swine Poultry Beef & Dairy Alpaca & Llama Goat Sheep Rabbit Horse
+Year 1 st 2 nd $3^{rd}$ 4 th $5^{\mathrm{th}}$ 6 th $7^{ ext{th}}$ 8 th 2025 Rabbit Horse Swine Poultry Beef & Alpaca & Goat Sheep Dairy Llama 2026 Horse Swine Poultry Beef & Alpaca Goat Sheep Rabbit Dairy & Llama 2027 Swine Poultry Beef & Alpaca Goat Sheep Rabbit Horse Dairy & Llama 2028 Poultry Beef & Alpaca Goat Sheep Rabbit Horse Swine - Dairy &Llama